-- 1. Set the MODE SELECT switch to the EDIT
+- 1. Set the MODE SELECT switch to the EDIT.

 - 2. Depress OFS function key.

-- Depress RESET key.
+- 3. Depress RESET key.

 - 4. Load the source tape via tape reader.

 - 5. Depress VER key

 Tape starts, and the contents of tape and the contents of tool offset values are verified.
-If disagreement with the tape data is detected, "INPUT ERROR" blinks on the CRT.
+If disagreement with the tape data is detected, "INPUT ERROR" is flickeringly displayed.